8kbit/DonaldDuck/README.md

 Java 8
 Application must be configured to consume not more, than 200Mb of memory

-# Запуск
+# How to use
 1) mvn clean package
-2) java -jar -Xmx4m donald-duck-1.0-SNAPSHOT-jar-with-dependencies.jar http://evviva-adk.info/v/file_list.txt
+2) java -jar -Xmx4m target/donald-duck-1.0-SNAPSHOT-jar-with-dependencies.jar http://evviva-adk.info/v/file_list.txt

+---

+App requires less than 4Mb memory (-Xmx4m)